What is an English Literature Degree?

 An English literature degree equips you with excellent communication and interpersonal skills, which are fundamental to this role, according to BLS.

-Is It Worth Earning an English Literature Degree?
+Is English Literature a Respected Degree?

 From mastering reading comprehension and information synthesis to developing strong written and oral communication skills, an English literature degree polishes a set of abilities you can proudly display on your resume.